cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_2/Spanning_Tree_and_Rapid_Spanning_Tree.md

 ### STP within a Traditional Mode Bridge

-<span id="src-8362689_indexterm-E7FD87A72D370DAE13DC85E570297ECF">Per
-</span><span id="src-8362689_indexterm-4E734F4CACB793C5690B9AD7C914A4DD">VLAN
-</span><span id="src-8362689_indexterm-8B851B5DE7B3773FFB0FC0BD3CAA9254">Spanning
-Tree (PVST) creates a spanning tree instance for a bridge.
-Rapid
+Per VLAN Spanning Tree (PVST) creates a spanning tree instance for a bridge.
+Rapid PVST (PVRST) supports RSTP enhancements for each spanning tree instance.
-</span><span id="src-8362689_indexterm-19DB44EB516ADC291A4FD46742BED5E2">PVST
-(</span><span id="src-8362689_indexterm-7EE976D7B46635F9D291BB11A9EE7AEC">PVRST)
-supports </span>RSTP enhancements for each spanning tree instance.
 To use PVRST with a traditional bridge, you must create a bridge corresponding to the untagged native VLAN and all the physical switch ports must be part of the same VLAN.

 {{%notice note%}}